Loop group actions on categories and Whittaker invariants

+In the second part, we construct the functors of \emph{Whittaker invariants} and \emph{Whittaker coinvariants}, which take as input a DG category acted on by $G\ppart$, the loop group of a reductive group $G$.
+Roughly speaking, the Whittaker invariant category of $\C$ is the full subcategory $\C^{N \ppart, \chi} \subseteq \C$ consisting of objects that are $N\ppart$-invariant \emph{against} a fixed non-degenerate character $\chi:N \ppart \to \GG_a$ of conductor zero.
+(Here $N$ is the maximal unipotent subgroup of $G$.)
+The Whittaker coinvariant category $\C_{N \ppart, \chi}$ is defined by a dual construction.

-We conjecture that each $\Theta_k$ is an equivalence, provided that the $N \ppart$-action on $\C$ extends to a $G \ppart$-action.
-Using the Fourier-Deligne transform (adapted to Tate vector spaces), we prove this conjecture for $G= GL_n$ and show that the Whittaker categories can be obtained by taking invariants of $\C$ with respect to a very explicit pro-unipotent group subscheme (not ind-scheme) of $G \ppart$.
+In the third part, we construct a functor $\Theta: \C_{N \ppart, \chi} \to \C^{N \ppart, \chi}$, which depends on a choice of dimension theory for $G\ppart$.
+We conjecture this functor to be an equivalence.
+After developing the Fourier-Deligne transform for Tate vector spaces, we prove this conjecture for $G= GL_n$.
+We show that both Whittaker categories can be obtained by taking invariants of $\C$ with respect to a very explicit pro-unipotent group subscheme (not indscheme!) of $G \ppart$.